Attention Men: Insecurity and Jealousy Lead to Problems!

 Saul was afraid of David, because the Lord was with him but had left Saul.
 So Saul made David go away from him, and had him lead a thousand men.
 And David went out to the people.
 David did well in all that he did, because the Lord was with him.
 When Saul saw how well he did, he was afraid of him.
 But all Israel and Judah loved David, for he went out and came in before them (1 Samuel 18:12-16).

-Insecurity and jealously has been around since the beginning of time and is well documented in the story of Cain killing Abel in Genesis 4 and also Joseph’s brothers selling him in Genesis 37.
-Another example comes later in the Bible in 1 Samuel and involves Saul and David.
+Insecurity and jealousy have been around since the beginning of time, as seen in the story of Cain killing Abel in Genesis 4 and Joseph’s brothers selling him in Genesis 37.
+Overcoming insecurity and jealousy in leadership is crucial, as these destructive emotions also appear later in the Bible with Saul and David in 1 Samuel.

 Saul was the first king of Israel (c.
 1021–1000 BC) and was chosen king both by the judge Samuel and by public acclamation.
 His primary purpose was to defend Israel against its many enemies, especially the Philistines.
 David was a solider under Saul and initially become a favorite of Saul.
 However, under the paranoia that David was seeking to usurp the throne, Saul attempted to kill David, forcing the latter to go into hiding for several years.